Agriculture &

 Food Systems Exploration

-Food Systems Exploration Activity Series invites youth and their families to think more intentionally about food systems, have meaningful conversations across generations, and use the concepts learned to reconnect with family and the community.
+Food Systems Exploration invites youth and their families to think more intentionally about food systems, have meaningful conversations across generations, and use the concepts learned to reconnect with family and the community.
 Youth will explore the modern food system in the lens of social, environmental, and economic aspects.
 Youth will recognize how they fit into the modern food system and how they can engage in addressing social issues related to food.

-Download a digital copy at Cornell Box or find the series with e-learning modules on the National 4-H Website (you will have to log-in to CLOVER by 4-H > Find an activity > Search for "Food Systems for Thought and Change" course)
+Download a digital copy at Cornell Box or find the series with e-learning modules on the National 4-H Website

 Curbing Our Carbon Appetite